arcanistzed/arcanistzed/README.md

 # Hello 👋

-My name is Daniel Thorp and I'm a Software Engineering student at the University of Ottawa, Software Developer at [The Forge VTT](https://forge-vtt.com), and incoming Engineering Release Intern at [BlackBerry](https://blackberry.com).
+My name is Daniel Thorp and I'm a 2nd year Software Engineering student at the University of Ottawa and candidate for Communications Commissioner at the [University of Ottawa Students' Union](https://seuo-uosu.com/).

 - 🔭 I’m currently studying for exams and leading the development team at [Hack the Hill](https://hackthehill.com)

-- 🌱 I’m learning about student politics and engineering management, and I'm always looking to learn new things!
+- 🌱 I’m interested in corporate law and engineering management, and I'm always looking to learn new things!

 - 🤝 I’m looking for **Winter 2024 internship opportunities**